 Be sure to watch the short orientation film in the visitor center.
 The visitor center includes a gift shop and snack bar.
 You can also dress in pioneer costumes while you tour the property, making for great photo ops.

 The seasonal attraction (open May to October) is located a half-mile north of the east entrance to Badlands National Park at 21070 SD Highway 240 in Philip, South Dakota.
-Check the website for hours, admission rates and other details.
+Check the website for further information.

-Disclosures: My visit to South Dakota was hosted by the South Dakota Department of Tourism, and my admission to Prairie Homestead was complimentary.
+Disclosures: South Dakota Department of Tourism hosted my visit to South Dakota. and my admission to Prairie Homestead was complimentary.
 However, all opinions in this article are my own.

-This article contains an affiliate link, which means that if you book a room using this link, I will receive a small commission at no additional cost to you.
+This article contains an affiliate link.
+If you purchase an item via the link, I will receive a small commission, at no additional cost to you.
+This helps defray the cost of publishing this free website.

 Thank you for reading Midwest Wanderer.
 Don’t miss a post.
 Enter your e-mail address below and click Subscribe to be notified whenever we publish another post.
 Subscription is FREE.
 After subscribing, be sure to click the link when you get the e-mail asking you to confirm.